 This dormant volcano has not erupted for 4,000 years, but the last eruption blew three huge magma chambers in the rock.
 They are so large that the Statue of Liberty can fit inside with room to spare!

 Normally, after an eruption has occurred, lava remaining in the magma chamber hardens after it cools, making the chamber inaccessible.
 Here, however, the lava has somehow drained back into the earth, leaving a cathedral-like space for you to explore.

 As the only tour inside the volcano in the world, there is limited availability for this activity.
 Don‘t miss out!
-Check the booking availability above by pressing "Choose a date."
+Check availability by choosing a date.